bk/pandoc-filters/readme.md

 -  Image directories must be writable or already contain PDF images with the correct filenames.
 -  Image PDF conversion requires ImageMagick or equivalent (the `convert` command).
 -  Automatic size determination requires `pdfinfo` (part of Poppler).

+## Filters for LaTeX output

+### fixes-tex.lua

+- Fenced divs to environments by known class, or by `data-latex-environment` attribute.
+- H6 support.